owlbarn/tutorial/book/algodiff/README.md

     {p = p'; a = ref 0.; adj_fun = adjfun'}
 ```

-Both of its parents are added to the task stack.
+The difference is that, this time both of its parents are added to the task stack.
 For the input data, we need a helper function:

 ```ocaml env=algodiff_simple_impl_reverse